Uncle Al's Racing Rules in Pictures

 ...

 Obstruction An object that a boat could not pass without changing course substantially, if she were sailing towards it and one of her hull lengths from it.
-An object that can be safely passed on only one side and an area so designated by the sailing instructions are also obstructions.
-However, a boat racing is not an obstruction to other boats unless they are required to keep clear of her, give her room or, if rule 21 applies, avoid her.
+An object that can be safely passed on only one side and an object, area or line so designated by the sailing instructions are also obstructions.
+However, a boat racing is not an obstruction to other boats unless they are required to keep clear of her or, if rule 22 applies, avoid her.
+A vessel under way, including a boat racing, is never a continuing obstruction.

-Apart from the obvious but rarely met obstructions such as piers sticking out in front of us or a ferry coming across, the obstructions that we face most regularly are right-of-way boats of which we must keep clear, boats to whom we must give room, or capsized boats.
+Apart from the obvious but rarely met obstructions such as piers sticking out in front of us or a ferry coming across, the obstructions that we face most regularly are right-of-way boats of which we must keep clear, boats to whom we must give mark-room, or capsized boats.
 The photo above illustrates a very common situation: 1305 is on starboard.
 Since both port boats will very soon have to take avoiding action for 1305, she ranks as an obstruction to both.
-The leeward port boat (1131) could have called for "room to tack" for the obstruction (see Rule 19) or chosen to pass astern of the obstruction (1305).
-If 1131 chooses the latter course, she must - under Rule 18 - give room to 171 if the latter also wants to pass astern of 1305.
-It's just as if 1305 were a moving mark.
+The leeward port boat (1131) could have called for "room to tack" for the obstruction (see Rule 20) or chosen to pass astern of the obstruction (1305).
+If 1131 chooses the latter course, she must - under Rule 19 - give room to 171 if the latter also wants to pass astern of 1305.
+It's very much as if 1305 were a moving mark.

 ...